Artece/jimbogame/README.md

 In our start function, you can see first of all that we assign some variables: vppanel, mbgpanel, etc. (apologies for terrible variable names).
 These represent the video player, menu background, and logo child objects that you can see under the canvas object in the hierarchy.
 Essentially we're just getting references to them for later.

 We then initiate the logo animation, this is implemented as a coroutine currently which I'll go into later.
-Then we parse the assets folder for video clips (this would be where I imagine the scenario json parsing would be inserted), I then call "NextVid" to pop the queue once to avoid double clicking the button the first time in, try commenting it out and running the game to see what I mean.
+Then we parse the assets folder for video clips (this would be where I imagine the scenario json parsing would be inserted), I then call "NextVid" to load the first video clip into the player.

 By the way, if you make any changes to the code, Unity will automatically compile it and warn you of errors when you switch back to the main Unity window.
 To play the scene, you just need to hit the play button at the top in the center of the main window of Unity, it should then automatically switch to the game tab allowing interaction.
 It's pretty basic as you've probably seen from the video: